-India’s worst-hit state imposes strict virus restrictions
+Mumbai imposes strict virus restrictions as infections surge

 Last year, a sudden, harsh, nationwide lockdown left millions jobless overnight.
 Stranded in cities with no income or food, thousands of migrant workers walked on highways to get home.
 Since then, state leaders have repeatedly stressed that another lockdown wasn’t on the cards.

 The distinction did little to allay Ramachal Yadav’s anxieties.
-On Wednesday morning, he joined others at a Mumbai railway station getting on a train back home.
+On Wednesday morning, he joined thousands of others at a Mumbai railway station getting on a train back home.
 “There is no work,” said the 45-year-old.

 India has detected over 180,000 new infections in the past 24 hours, about a third in Maharashtra state.
 India has so far confirmed over 13.9 million cases and 172,000 dead in what is l ikely an undercount.